pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 ## Additional resources

-Don't hesitate tohave a look to this awesome DEVNET learning lab that digs into Incident creation and bundle details.
+Don't hesitate to have a look to this awesome DEVNET learning lab that digs into Incident creation and bundle details.

 [Create an Incident with Workflow for Cisco XDR](https://developer.cisco.com/learning/tracks/cisco-xdr/cisco-xdr-advanced/create-incident-with-workflow/introduction/)